 Arrival and independent exploration of Québec City

 Meet your guides this morning after breakfast.
-You will begin with a 45-minute transfer from the Capitale Nationale to the pastoral tranquility of the Saint Lawrence’s southern bank.
+Transfer 45-minutes to the pastoral tranquility of the Saint Lawrence’s southern bank.
 From Berthier-sur-Mer, the paved country roads of the Route Verte lead you between the Appalachians and the Saint Lawrence River, toward the seaside town of Saint-Jean-Port-Joli.
 Woodcarvers and musicians frequently gather here to display their art.
 BLD (Meal inclusions provided for guided trips.
 Self-guided trips include breakfast only)

 By now you will have noticed the conical granite peeking out incongruously from the farmland.
 Today’s ride meanders between these ‘ monadnocks’, which inspire some adventurers to leave the saddle and scramble up for a view.
 Your route returns you to Kamouraska, where a waterfall hike and optional sea kayaking might assure that you appreciate the comforts of this village by day’s end.
 BL